xperimentx/atlas/README.md

 * Make compatible with autoload PSR-4.
 * Implement Auth modules, Api Rest, PSR-7.
 * Basic DB migrations.
-* Update the crud and control modules using api rest and AJAJ to offer a more dynamic experience.
+* Update the CRUD and control modules using api REST and AJAJ to offer a more dynamic experience.